Chair: WILLIAM GARDNER (Modern Languages and Literatures, Japanese)

 A student must have at least a C average in the course major.

 Students will be admitted to the minor after having completed at least two Asian studies courses in different departments with grades of B or better.
 The Asian studies minor in course consists of five courses, distributed as follows:

-Asian language study.
-Asian-language study is not required, but courses in Asian languages may count toward the course minor.
+5. Asian language study.
+Asian-language study is not required but is strongly recommended.
+Up to two credits in Asian language study may be applied toward the course minor.
 For languages offered at Swarthmore (Chinese and Japanese), courses above the first-year level may count toward the minor.
 For Asian languages not offered at Swarthmore, courses at the entry level may count toward the minor if at least the equivalent of 1.5 credits is earned in an approved program.

 The honors major in Asian studies consists of a minimum of ten (10) credits (including four honors preparations).
 The four preparations in an Honors Program must be drawn from at least two different disciplines.

 - Geographic and disciplinary breadth requirements.These are the same as those for the course major (see above).

 - Core courses.
 Students are required to include at least one course from the list of core courses (see above).